pgRouting/pgrouting/src/common/doc/functions/index.rst

 Topology Functions
 ===============================================================================

+The pgRouting's topology of a network, represented with an edge table with source and target attributes and a vertices table associated with it.
+Depending on the algorithm, you can create a topology or just reconstruct the vertices table, You can analyze the topology, We also provide a function to node an unoded network.

 .. toctree::
    :maxdepth: 1

+	pgr_createTopology to create a topology based on the geometry.  <create_topology>
+	pgr_createVerticesTable -to reconstruct the vertices table based on the source and target information.  <create_vert_table>
 	pgr_analyzeGraph - to analyze the edges and vertices of the edge table. <analyze_graph>
 	pgr_analyzeOneway to analyze directionality of the edges.  <analyze_oneway>
-	pgr_createTopology to create a topology based on the geometry.  <create_topology>
-	pgr_createVerticesTable -to reconstruct the vertices table based on the source and target information.  <create_vert_table>
 	pgr_nodeNetwork -to create nodes to a not noded edge table.  <node_network>
-	pgr_version - to get pgRouting's version information.  <version>